 All volunteers are required to complete VIRTUS screening and training.

 IHM encourages volunteer participation at the school and is blessed to have excellent and dedicated volunteers from all school community groups.
 IHM recognizes and values the contributions of our many volunteers and understands the potential for assistance and enrichment of our programs.
 Each homeroom will have a homeroom parent(s) who will assist in the coordination of classroom parties and communication.

 Only volunteers who have complied fully with Archdiocesan regulations concerning the Protection of Children and Youth will be permitted to enter the building to participate in activities, assist, or chaperone field trips.
 All volunteers at IHM must:

-- Complete the Archdiocesan Shield the Vulnerable training course, which may be accessed on-line;
+- Complete the Archdiocesan VIRTUS training course, which may be accessed on-line;

 - Have an Archdiocesan application for volunteer service approved and on file at the school; and